 Q - What if I don’t want to do dual enrollment after signing up?

-It is the student’s responsibility to drop the class through one of the following methods:
+It is the student’s and parent's responsibility to drop the class through one of the following methods:

 - Email the Dual Enrollment office at firstname.lastname@example.org with the student's name, college ID number, the high school the student attends, and the class the student wishes to drop; OR